 According to the complaint, the manufacturers failed to adequately warn about the link between Similac and Enfamil and necrotizing enterocolitis (NEC), with safety warnings only indicating that very low-birth-weight infants were susceptible to “gastrointestinal complications” when fed the formulas.

 Learn More About Baby Formula lawsuits

 Premature infants fed Similac or Enfamil cow's milk formula faced increased risk of necrotizing enterocolitis (NEC) or wrongful death.

 “Preterm and low-birth-weight infants are especially susceptible to NEC because of their underdeveloped digestive systems,” the lawsuit states.
 “Extensive scientific research, including numerous randomized controlled trials, has confirmed that cow’s milk-based feeding products cause NEC in preterm and low-birth-weight infants, which in turn may lead to other medical complications, surgeries, long-term health problems, and death.”

-Wyrick and Turner join a growing number of other families now pursuing a baby formula NEC lawsuit against the makers of Similac and Enfamil, alleging that Abbott and Mead Johnson knew or should have known that the formula and fortifiers were unreasonably dangerous for premature babies, yet the companies continued to sell and distribute the products without providing adequate warnings to parents, hospitals and medical providers.
+Wyrick and Turner join a growing number of other families now pursuing a Similac NEC lawsuit or Enfamil NEC lawsuit against Abbott and Mead Johnson, alleging that the companies knew or should have known that their baby formula and fortifiers were unreasonably dangerous for premature babies, yet continued to sell and distribute the products without providing adequate warnings to parents, hospitals and medical providers.

 The lawsuits also claim the use of these formulas has displaced breast milk that infants would have otherwise received, robbing them of a primary defense against NEC, since studies have shown breast milk can serve as a protective measure.